X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 ### Choose your forum carefully

 Be sensitive in choosing where you ask your question.
-You are likely to be ignwored, or written off as a loser, if you:
+You are likely to be ignored, or written off as a loser, if you:

 - post your question to a forum where it's off topic